lbke/astrojspatterns/demoes/display-html-text/README.md

 You should try avoiding sending user inputs, or inputs obtained from a database here.

-If you really need too, [sanitize](https://en.wikipedia.org/wiki/HTML_sanitization) the input so that valid HTML code is escaped.
+If you really need to, [sanitize](https://en.wikipedia.org/wiki/HTML_sanitization) the input so that valid HTML code is escaped.

 > In React, the equivalent to `set:html` is [dangerouslySetInnerHTML](https://legacy.reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).